syedwaleedhyder/sensegram/Documentation.md

  - -n: Maximum number of edges a node can have in the network (default is 200).
 It does not effect the results, but use N and n equal to keep consistent filenames.
  - -num_of_models: Number of models we need to train for a single corpus.
 Number of models to be trained (default 1).
+ - -min_size: Minimum size of the cluster (default is 5).
+ -  -make-pcz: Perform two extra steps to label the original sense inventory with hypernymy labels and disambiguate the list of related words.The obtained resource is called proto-concepualization or PCZ.
  - -output_models_base_path: Base path of the directory where we need to store the models. (default model/).
 This is the where all the trained models will be stored.
 Recommended to use the default path.

 ## Outputs: